 “Show me the ownership bracelet” he directed quietly, his eyes on the sleeve of the uniform that hid her bracelet.

 Saakshi pulled up the sleeve just enough to expose the broad bracelet welded to tightly encircle her wrist.
 The Captain pulled out a tiny, circular and silver-colored disk to attach it efficiently to her bracelet, before tugging down her sleeve to hide the bracelet again.

 He clasped her palm firmly in his larger one to tug her gently towards one of the exit paths.
 Saakshi resisted, fearful at the knowledge that she was liable to be carted back to prison in breach of contract if any exit sensors detected her presence.
 That would entail serving out the rest of her sentence in a Ketaari prison, and possibly a longer prison term.

 As she hesitated, the dark eyes glanced down at her.

 He waited, the black eyes on her, seemingly content to allow her to make the decision.
-Something in the stillness of his body and the attitude of infinite patience pushed Saakshi to acquiesce mutely.
+Something in the stillness of his body and his attitude of infinite patience pushed Saakshi to acquiesce mutely.
 He reached for her hand again, the act slow and deliberate, clearly giving her the chance to change her mind.
-Saakshi took a deep breath to hold on to the warm hand that clasped her smaller one so confidently.
+Saakshi took a deep breath to hold onto the warm hand that clasped her smaller one so confidently.
 He walked them safely through the exit sensors and into a tiny pre-programmed shuttle.
-Once in the shuttle, Saakshi heaved a sigh of relief, her heart slowly ceasing its incessant pounding.
+Once in the shuttle, Saakshi let go of the breath she had been holding, her heart slowly ceasing its incessant pounding.
 She slumped against the wall to watch him punch in their destination.
 Soon, they were on their way, being zoomed directly to a docking port.